Pet relocation - what to consider when moving house with your dog

-The familiarity of their regular routine will make moving easier on your pet.
+The familiarity of their regular routine will make moving easier on your dog.
 You may be able to adapt to the change well, but your pet will be more tied down to their routine.

 Stick to their regular mealtimes, potty times and exercise schedule.
 This familiarity will give them security.
-When the routine is as close as possible to what your pet is used to, they will become more comfortable with the change and adapt to their new lifestyle.
+When the routine is as close as possible to what your dog is used to, they will become more comfortable with the change and adapt to their new lifestyle.

 Acclimatise your dog to his new territory

 If you’re not moving too far away and have the time, take your dog for a walk around his new neighborhood to get him used to the new sights, sounds and smells of his new area.
 This will also give you an opportunity to check for any potentially unfriendly or aggressive dogs you might want to avoid.

 Crate training can help your dog settle in